SketchOGD: Memory-Efficient Continual Learning: Acknowledgements

-This work was supported in part by the MIT-IBM Watson AI Lab and MathWorks.
-The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center \cite{reuther2018interactive} for providing computing resources that have contributed to the research results reported within this paper. \end{ack}
+This work was supported in part by the MIT-IBM Watson AI Lab, MathWorks, the MIT-Amazon Science Hub, and the MIT-Google Program for Computing Innovation.
+The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center \cite{reuther2018interactive} for providing computing resources that have contributed to the research results reported within this paper.